Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Stabilized material point method formulations

 with $V_{e}$ the volume of element $e$.
 In words, the projection operator calculates the element-wise averages of a discrete field as piecewise constants.
 Then the element-wise stabilization term can be written as

-where $\tau$ is a stabilization parameter which will be discussed soon.
+where $\tau$ is a stabilization parameter which will be discussed below in more detail.
 Here, we have written the stabilization term as a semi-discrete form because the time derivative of $\dot{p}^{h}$ will be discretized differently for dynamic and quasi-static problems.

 For dynamic problems, we use the Newmark algorithm so replace $\dot{p}^{h}$ in Eq.~\eqref{eq:stab-term-ppp} with